webrtc-security/webrtc-security.github.io/index.md

 ## Abstract

-Web Real-Time Communication (abbreviated as WebRTC) is a recent trend in web application technology, which promises the ability to enable realtime communication in the browser without the need for plug-ins or other requirements.
+Web Real-Time Communication (abbreviated as WebRTC) is a recent trend in web application technology, which promises the ability to enable real-time communication in the browser without the need for plug-ins or other requirements.
 However, the open-source nature of the technology may have the potential to cause security-related concerns to potential adopters of the technology.
 This paper will discuss in detail the security of WebRTC, with the aim of demonstrating the comparative security of the technology.